Symmy Larrat: Career

 Larrat began her political career when she joined the communications department of the Secretariat of Justice and Human Rights (Sejudh) as an advisor, and then implemented a statewide LGBT network in Pará.
 Later, she managed Transcidadania, during Fernando Haddad's administration in São Paulo, a pioneering and internationally recognized project that focused on encouraging the trans population to enroll in school and enter the formal job market.
 During the Dilma Rousseff administration, Larrat was the general coordinator for the Promotion of LGBT Rights at the Secretariat of Human Rights.
-In 2017, Larrat assumed the presidency of the Associação Brasileira de Lésbicas, Gays, Bissexuais, Travestis, Transexuais e Intersexos (ABGLT), being reelected in 2021, being considered the first transvestite to hold the position.
+In 2017, Larrat assumed the presidency of the Associação Brasileira de Lésbicas, Gays, Bissexuais, Travestis, Transexuais e Intersexos (ABGLT), being reelected in 2021, being considered the first travesti to hold the position.
 In 2021, she was awarded the Jorge Lafond Prize, granted by Distrito Drag.
 Also in 2021, she announced her pre-candidacy for the Federal Chamber.

 Larrat was elected by the Gay São Paulo Guide as one of the most influential LGBT people in Brazil in 2018.

 On December 31, 2022, it was announced by Silvio Almeida, Minister of Human Rights and Citizenship, that Larrat would take over the unprecedented National Secretariat for LGBTQIA+ Rights.